 MFGT 120 – Advanced Manufacturing (20 (20 credits)

 This course is designed to prepare individuals as CNC Machinists.
-Instruction covers advanced programming, set-up and operation of CNC machining and turning centers, geometric dimensioning and tolerance, trigonometry, machine tool theory, statistical process control.
+Instruction covers advanced programming, set-up, and operation of CNC machining and turning centers, geometric dimensioning and tolerance, trigonometry, machine tool theory, and statistical process control.